War poetry: Early modern period

 Ottoman miniature showing the Siege of Szigetvár.

 The Battle of Flodden on 9 September 1513, in which an English army led by the Earl of Surrey defeated and killed King James IV of Scotland and gave no quarter to an estimated 12,000 nobles and commons recruited from both the Scottish Highlands and Lowlands, is sometimes considered the end of the Middle Ages in the British Isles.
 By far the most famous war poem about the battle is the poem in Scots, The Flowers of the Forest by Lady Jean Elliot.
 In 1755, Lady Jean published the lyrics anonymously and The Flowers of the Forest was at first thought to be an ancient ballad.
 However, Robert Burns suspected it was an imitation, and together with Ramsay and Sir Walter Scott eventually identified the author.

+Bálint Balassi (1554–1594) was one of the first great Hungarian poets.
+He was also a soldier.
+He participated in the Battle of Kerelőszentpál in 1575, during which he was captured by the Transylvanian troops of prince Stephen Báthory.
+Between 1579 and 1582, he served as an officer at Eger Castle, participating in ongoing battles against the Turks.
+He then participated in the 15-year war, during which he was hit by a Turkish cannonball at the siege of Esztergom Castle.
+He died from those injuries on 19 May 1594, after 10 days of suffering.
+Balassi wrote several military-themed poems.
+His most famous poem, A végek dicsérete (In Praise of Frontierlands), was written in 1589 and it depicts the soldiers of the Hungarian frontier castles (végvárak) and their battles against the Turks.